Tillymolete/alx-system_engineering-devops/README.md

-listing all files in directories
+printing a file name in directory